glener10/authentication/documentation/nextFeatures.md

-Update change password to receive a unique code sended for email Update change email to receive a unique code sended for email Password Recovery: use a unique token sended to email 2FA
+Update change password to receive a unique code sended for email Update change email to receive a unique code sended for email Password Recovery: use a unique token sended to email Gateway and method do send email and put in update change password, update change email, password recovery and email verification usecases
+2FA
 Login with google